How to say “Really” in Italian?

 You’re really pretty today.

-The more direct, and most widely used, translation of really is davvero.
-It can be used just as really is used in English:
+The most direct and widely used translation of “really” is davvero.
+It is used in the same way as in English:

 - To express surprise: